[object Object]

 Software developers are a more specialized subset of software engineers.
 One way to differentiate the two is to consider software engineers as those who design solution-oriented systems and frameworks, while developers use their skills to refine and execute programming tasks for the system.

-Most people use the two terms interchangeably though, and it won’t be the end of the world if you do too.
+Most people use the two terms interchangeably, though, and it won’t be the end of the world if you do too.
 Software engineers and developers work in tandem on many of the same projects, and their collaboration is what ultimately matters.

-How long does it take to become a Software Engineer?
+How long does it take to become a software engineer?

 The time it takes to become a software developer or engineer varies from person to person.
 Some people choose to attend a four-year university and get a bachelor’s degree.
 Others learn how to become a software engineer without a degree through coding bootcamps, online courses, and self-led learning, which can take less time.